Brunomvsilva/KeyTestBox/README.md

 # KeytestBox

-_Embedded platform designed to integrate automotive HMI key-testing systems in production lines._
+_Embedded platform designed to integrate automotive HMI key-testing systems in production environments._

 _This project was developed at Preh Portugal as part of my Master’s thesis._